Mini Pumpkin & Mini Squash Care Guide

 Thinning

-Be sure to thin Mini Pumpkins to 1 plant per yCube to ensure the plant has sufficient access to water, nutrients, air, light, and room for growth.
+Be sure to thin Mini Pumpkins and Mini Squash to 1 plant per yCube to ensure the plant has sufficient access to water, nutrients, air, light, and room for growth.

 Ideal Growing Environment

-Mini Pumpkins do best in the center (maximum light intensity zone) of your Gardyn, but they can also grow in moderate light intensity zones as well.
-Alternatively, you can plant your Mini Pumpkin in a low light intensity spot as long as you use the Trellis or Plant Belts to direct the vine into a moderate or higher intensity zone as it grows.
+Mini Pumpkins and Mini Squash do best in the center (maximum light intensity zone) of your Gardyn, but they can also grow in moderate light intensity zones as well.
+Alternatively, you can plant them in a low light intensity spot as long as you use the Trellis or Plant Belts to direct the vine into a moderate or higher intensity zone as it grows.

-For healthy Mini Pumpkins, the environment inside your Gardyn matters just as much as the room environment where your Gardyn is located.
-Mini Pumpkins are both nutrient-intensive and sensitive to nutrient availability, especially during flowering.
+For healthy Mini Pumpkins and Mini Squash, the environment inside your Gardyn matters just as much as the room environment where your Gardyn is located.
+Both varieties are nutrient-intensive and sensitive to nutrient availability, especially during flowering.
 They also have large root systems.
 To avoid root rot and ensure sufficient access to water and nutrients, it’s important to stay on top of twice-monthly root pruning along with twice-monthly tank refreshes and weekly doses of HydroBoost.
-In addition, we recommend only growing two Mini Pumpkin yCubes on your Gardyn at a time.
+In addition, we recommend only growing two Mini Pumpkin or Mini Squash yCubes on your Gardyn at a time.

 Pollination

-Mini Pumpkins require pollination.
-Pumpkins are monecious, meaning they grow both male and female flowers on the same plant.
+Mini Pumpkins and Mini Squash require pollination.
+These varieties are monecious, meaning they grow both male and female flowers on the same plant.

 Male flowers grow and open first.
 They have thin, straight stems, and once open, you can also identify a male flower by its stamen, where the male reproductive parts are located.